-With the completion of the New Tappan Zee in 2019, the GWB will bracket a 42 mile loop drawing cyclists from across the region past food and tourist stops in upper Manhattan and the Bronx.
+With the completion of the new Tappan Zee, the GWB would form a 44 mile loop drawing cyclists from across the region past food and tourist stops in upper Manhattan and the Bronx.

-Applying the World Health Organization HEAT model used the quantify the health benefits of cycling infrastructure, the increase in physical activity spawned by a widened GWB that could support 14,000 cyclists per day would annually prevent 21 deaths worth $195 million in health care spending.
+Applying the World Health Organization HEAT model used the quantify the health benefits of cycling infrastructure, the increase in physical activity spawned by a widened GWB would prevent 21 deaths per year and save $195 million in health care spending.